-- Locate the temperature and pressure relief valve on the water heater (also known as a T&P relief valve).
-See Figure 15B. - Locate the slit running the length of the T&P relief valve insulation. - Spread the slit open and fit the insulation over the T&P relief valve.
+- 1. Locate the T&P Relief Valve on the water heater. - 2.
+Locate the slit running the length of the insulation. - 3 Spread this slit open and slip it over the T&P Relief Valve.
 See Figure 15B.
-Apply gentle pressure to the insulation to ensure that it is fully seated on the T&P Relief Valve.
-Once seated, secure the insulation with duct tape.

-IMPORTANT: The insulation or tape should not block or cover the T&P relief valve drain opening.
-Also, the insulation or tape should not block or hinder access to the manual relief lever (Figure 15B).

-- Locate the hot water (outlet) & cold water (inlet) pipes to the water heater. - Locate the slit running the length of a section of pipe insulation. - 6.
-Spread the slit open and slip the insulation over the cold water (inlet) pipe.
-Apply gentle pressure along the length of the insulation to ensure that it is fully seated around the pipe.
-Also, ensure that the base of the insulation is flush with the water heater.
-Once seated, secure the insulation with duct tape. - 7.
-Repeat steps 5 and 6 for the hot water (outlet) pipe. - 8.
-Add additional sections of pipe insulation as needed.
+Apply gentle pressure to the insulation to ensure it is fully seated on the T&P Relief Valve.
+Once sealed secure the insulation with a section of tape.
+IMPORTANT: The insulation or tape should not block or cover the T&P Relief Valve drain opening.
+Also the insulation or tape should not block or hinder access to the T&P Relief valve manual relief lever. - Next locate the hot water (outlet) & cold water (inlet) pipes to the water heater. - 5.
+Select one of the sections of pipe insulation and locate the slit that runs the length of the insulation. - 6.
+Spread the slit open at the base of the insulation and slip it over the cold water (inlet) pipe.
+Apply gentle pressure along the length of the insulation to ensure it is fully seated around the cold water pipe.
+Also ensure that the base of insulation is flush with the water heater.
+Once seated, secure the insulation with a section of tape. - 7.
+Repeat steps 5 through 6 for the hot water (outlet) pipe.

-Special Applications

-Combination Space Heating/Potable Water System
+Special Applications Combination Space Heating/Potable Water System